dbgcode/objective-c-style-guide/README.md

 ## Comments

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.
-Comments should start with small letters and generally should be single line.
+Comments should start with lower-case letters and should be single line.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations. *Exception: This does not apply to those comments used to generate documentation.*